Anku5hk/Programmers_guide_to_Python/book.md

 ## Note: From Python 3.3 and up it is optional to have __init__.py to be called package,
 so now "somepackage" directory is also a package.
 ```
 * Importing from such directory/package is very straight forward using '.' operator.
 Create a test.py outside of "./mypackage" directory and try the following code.
-Note you also need to create .py files as shown in the above Example Directory and also define "MyClass" and "myfunction" inside "mymodule" with some code (or just define with *pass* statement).
+Note you also need to create .py files as shown in the above example directory and also define "MyClass" and "myfunction" inside "mymodule" with some code (or just define with *pass* statement).
 ```Python
 ## importing a module from package
 import mypackage.mymodule